TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 7/Acts 7.42.md

 ---

-But God turned, and gave them up to serve the host of heaven; as it is written in the book of the prophets, Did ye offer unto me slain beasts and sacrifices Forty years in the wilderness, O house of Israel?
+But God turned, and gave them up to serve the army of the sky, as it is written in the book of the prophets, 'Did you offer to me slain animals and sacrifices forty years in the wilderness, O house of Israel?